Back to blog

 Max pages per crawl100,000+Unlimited (RAM-limited)500,000

-Prioritized fix list✓ Auto-generated— (raw data)✓ Hints system
+Prioritized fix list✓ Auto-generated— (raw data export)✓ Hints system

 JavaScript rendering✓ (Chrome)✓ (Chrome)